Lake District Wedding Proposal Photography

 Wedding Proposal Location Ideas

-Where Should You Pop The Question In The Lake District?
+Where is the Perfect Location To Pop The Question In The Lake District?

 Well, I'm biased but I think The Lake District is utterly stunning and you can't go far wrong for proposal locations!
 But there are a few things to think about when it comes to the photos themselves.
 For example, while it maybe amazing to hike a fell, will your partner appreciate getting hot and sweaty on a hike to then be surprised by a proposal and a photo shoot?
 They might not care, a lot of my clients don't, but your partner might. it's all about what works for you both.

-Here are just a few ideas about where you could ask your partner to team up for life.
+Here are just a few ideas about perfect and beautiful locations where you could ask your partner to team up for life.

 At One of Cumbria's amazing Hotels?